vignat/vignat.github.io/index.md

 similar problems exist in [Juniper’s NAT](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2014-3817), the NAT in [Windows Server](https://technet.microsoft.com/en-us/library/security/ms13-064.aspx), and NATs based on [NetFilter](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2014-9715).

 The bugs periodically reach consumers affecting hunderds of thousands of households and often remain unknown for the users.
-A recent example is this slipshod [firewall implementation](https://www.inforisktoday.com/researcher-att-routers-be-easily-compromised-a-10255) that undermined the isolation of many private networks.
+A recent example is this [firewall implementation](https://www.inforisktoday.com/researcher-att-routers-be-easily-compromised-a-10255) that undermined the isolation of many private networks.
+Vigor certificstion would have flagged the missing physical interface check that lead to the possibility of the partial MAC bruteforce attack.

 On the other side, formal verification techniques have grown strong enough to certify complete and practical systems.
 Such systems as a [compiler](http://compcert.inria.fr/), an operating